The Witcher 3: Wild Hunt: Characters

+Doug Cockle reprised his role as Geralt of Rivia in the game.

 The main character is the Witcher, Geralt of Rivia (Doug Cockle), a monster hunter trained since childhood in combat, tracking, alchemy and magic, and made stronger, faster and resistant to toxins by mutagens.
 He is aided by his lover, the powerful sorceress Yennefer of Vengerberg (Denise Gough), his former love interest Triss Merigold (Jaimi Barbakoff), the bard Dandelion (John Schwab), the dwarf warrior Zoltan Chivay (Alexander Morton), and Geralt's witcher mentor Vesemir (William Roberts).
 Geralt is spurred into action by the reappearance of his and Yennefer's adopted daughter, Ciri (Jo Wyatt).
 Ciri is a Source, born with innate (and potentially vast) magical abilities; after the apparent death of her parents, she was trained as a witcher while Yennefer taught her magic.
 Ciri disappeared years before to escape the Wild Hunt, a group of spectral warriors led by the King of the Wild Hunt: the elf Eredin (Steven Hartley), from a parallel dimension.

 Plot

-Geralt and his mentor Vesemir arrive at the town of White Orchard after receiving a letter from Geralt's long-lost lover Yennefer.
-After defeating a griffin for the local Nilfgaardian garrison, Geralt accompanies Yennefer to the city of Vizima, where they meet with Emperor Emhyr.
-Emhyr orders Geralt to find Ciri, who is Emhyr's biological (and Geralt's adopted) daughter.
-Ciri is a Child of the Elder Blood, the last heir to an ancient Elven bloodline that grants her the power to manipulate time and space, and is being relentlessly stalked by the enigmatic Wild Hunt.
-Geralt learns of three places Ciri was recently seen: the war-ravaged swamp province of Velen, the free city-state of Novigrad, and the Skellige Isles.
+Geralt and his mentor Vesemir arrive at the town of White Orchard in search of the former's long-lost lover, Yennefer.
+After slaying a griffin terrorizing the area, Yennefer approaches Geralt and takes him to meet Nilfgaardian Emperor Emhyr, who orders him to join their search for his daughter Ciri—Geralt's adopted daughter—the last heir to an ancient elven bloodline that allows her to manipulate space-time, for which the enigmatic Wild Hunt pursues her.
+Geralt learns of three places Ciri was seen: the war-ravaged province of Velen, the free city-state of Novigrad, and the Skellige Isles.